This traditional Pacific port of entry is easy to use.

-Concourse A houses United, Air Canada, and Sun Country.
-On Concourse B you’ll find Southwest, Spirit, and Frontier.
+Concourse A houses United, Air Canada, and Sun Country, as well as many Delta flights.
+On Concourse B you’ll find Southwest, Spirit, and Frontier, and also Delta.
 Concourses C and D are the heart of Alaska’s hub operation, as well as the North Satellite.
-American and JetBlue also run out of Concourse D. Delta flights operate from the South Satellite.
+American and JetBlue also run out of Concourse D. The South Satellite is Delta territory.

 While Sea-Tac is spread out, walking times are quite short thanks to three underground tram lines, all inside the security zone.
 Using the trams, you can move from the South Satellite to the North Satellite in less than 15 minutes.
 Concourse A is the longest, but has been equipped with moving sidewalks for speedy transit.

 The entire complex has been freshly renovated with wide corridors, expansive windows, and engaging art.
 On clear days you can see the Cascade Mountains and islands in Puget Sound.
 Even on overcast days the terminal is filled with natural light.

 A large play area is located between the central food court and the beginning of the A-Concourse.
 There’s also plenty of seating for parents, too.

 If you have several hours between flights, and children who want to stretch their legs, the far end of the A-Concourse (gates A11-A14) has great views on a sunny day, and you can often have the entire area to yourselves.

 Local artwork permeates the terminal, often with an aviation or Native American theme, giving great opportunities for kids to ask questions, look for patterns, and inspire their own creativity.

 The Pacific Northwest music scene also resonates at Sea-Tac as they have created an ambient music stream for the terminal featuring local artists.